lphansen/Twisted/README.md

 ```
 Please replace /path to user designated folder path in both cases.

 Press `y` to proceed with installation when prompted.
-You will know that setup has been correctly implemented if the word `(tenuous)` contained in parenthesis appears on the current line of your terminal window.
+You will know that setup has been correctly implemented if the word `(Twisted)` contained in parenthesis appears on the current line of your terminal window.

 ## Jupyter Notebook for Interactive Plots in the Paper